danitome24/bc-eth-tech-tree-challenges/ISSUES_FOUND.md

 Maybe would be nice to tell somewhere to create Two variables called: `votesFor` and `votesAgainst` to not fail test and redo some code (in case you used other data structure to store votes).
 2. Same for `hasVoted` function

+## DAO-GOVERNANCE-PROPOSALS-AND-VOTING.
+1. Step 2 > "The function should a unique proposalId that can be used to query the proposal later.".
+Missing return word?